fbkarsdorp/fbkarsdorp.github.com/posts/good-turing.md

 *f*<sub>0</sub> is thus a *lower bound* on the true number of unique words.
-This estimate, based on Good-Turing counts, gives the same lower bound for *f*<sub>0</sub> that Anne Chao has proven extensively (Chao, Anne, 1984), and can be calculated with her well-known unseen species model, Chao1, which can be formulated as:
+This estimate, based on Good-Turing counts, gives the same lower bound for *f*<sub>0</sub> that Anne Chao has proven extensively (Chao, 1984), and can be calculated with her well-known unseen species model, Chao1, which can be formulated as:
 $\\frac{(n - 1)}{n} \\frac{f_1^2}{2 f_2}$.